Internet access is required

 IV.
 METHODS OF EVALUATION

-A. Homework - you will be expected to put in a minimum of six hours of work outside of class.
+A. Homework - you will be expected to put in a minimum of six hours of work outside of class, but when possible, we will try to get some of this done during class time.
 While homework is required, I will not be collecting all of it.
 Rather, I will randomly ask for homework and select 5 problems to grade.
 For those who get all 5 correct, 2 pts extra credit will be added to the quiz that covers the same material.
 Understand that you will not pass the quizzes if you do not do the homework.

 C. There will be one midterm (chpts.
 1 &3) and a final examination (chpts.
 4 &5).
 Dates to be posted on web site.
 Details under grading.
 It is your responsibility to check web site for all details pertaining to the midterm and final.
 No oral details will be announced either before or during the day of the exams.
 Failure to check this site for the specific details may result in a 10 (ten) point reduction to your total score.

 D. Class Participation: Participation is critical to passing this class.
-It is also critical for the group work we will be doing.
-During the first 8 weeks of class, any student who misses two consecutive days, without notifying me, will be dropped.
-Students may miss up to six hours without consequences to their final grade.
-However, for every absences (1.5 hours) following, one half grade will be deducted from the student’s final grade.
-For example, if a student had earned a “C” grade, the grade would be lowered to a “C-”.
-Any student who misses 9 hours (this equals six classes) will be given an “F.”
+During the first three days of class, any student who misses two consecutive days, without notifying me, will be dropped.
+Students may miss up to five hours (1class) without consequences to their final grade.

 Concise Introduction to Logic, Hurley